 Air traffic was suspended for 30 minutes due to suspected drone activity over the airport

-Dubai international airport paused all traffic activity because of unauthorised drone activity at the airport between 10.13 and 10.45 am local time on Friday.
+Dubai international airport paused all traffic activity because of unauthorized drone activity at the airport between 10.13 and 10.45 am local time on Friday.

 One of the world’s busiest airports suffered severe disruption caused by the incident which left thousands of people stranded.
 Several planes were stuck taxiing on the runway.

-“Dubai airport confirms that operations at Dubai international are back to normal after less than 30 minutes of delay due to unauthorised drone activity,” tweeted the Government of Dubai Media Office.
+“Dubai airport confirms that operations at Dubai international are back to normal after less than 30 minutes of delay due to unauthorized drone activity,” tweeted the Government of Dubai Media Office.